Hellenized Jews - Maccabees175 BC to 6 AD

 From the time of Alexander the Great through the New Testament era we see a major shift happening throughout Asia Minor, Palestine and, for the purposes of Christian history, a major shift in Judea among the Jewish people.

-Points of Hellenization:
+Results of Hellenization:

 The synoptic gospels illustrate that Jesus supported the concept that the Jews needed to reach out beyond the cultural boundaries of Israel.
 Several passages show Him interacting with Gentiles, showing God's mercy and speaking positively towards them.